 And what about when things (inevitably) go wrong?
 Know the moment a growing bug pile overtakes current velocity.
 Demonstrate which team members are critical to progress before they’re poached by another project.

-Let’s create a killer dashboard in JIRA!
+Let’s create a killer dashboard in Jira Software!
 Keep an eye on progress and identify bottlenecks ahead of time:

 Step 0: create a new dashboard.